BOSTON -- Scott Freitas’ grandmother always followed the farmer’s almanac, but the fourth-generation farmer never does.

 "In the early days, I suppose it used to be the main source of information, maybe the only source of information," said Annie Cheatham, executive director of the New England Farmers Union, which gets a copy of the Old Farmer’s Almanac every year.
 "Of course, that’s changed a lot with satellite information."

 The 221-year-old Old Far mer’s Almanac based in New Hampshire -- not to be confused with the slightly younger Farmer’s Almanac based in Maine -- predicts a cold winter in the East, South and Southwest and a mild winter in the Midwest, heartland and West Coast.
-Summer, however, will be warmer on the West and East Coasts and cooler throughout the rest of the country.

 The Old Farmer’s Almanac, which boasts a 3.1 million print circulation plus digital versions, is used by all audiences, not just farmers, editor Janice Stillman said.